juansbr7/STAT545-hw01-Bonilla-Juan/HW3.md

 ![](HW3_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-5-1.png)

--   Report the absolute and/or relative abundance of countries with low life expectancy over time by continent: Compute some measure of worldwide life expectancy – you decide
+-   Instruction: Report the absolute and/or relative abundance of countries with low life expectancy over time by continent: Compute some measure of worldwide life expectancy – you decide

 The benchmark for the analysis is the mean life expectancy (59.47444).
 I will devide the results in **high** life expectancy if it is higher than the mean or **low** if otherwise.